karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

     TS2304 and satisfy no-unsafe-argument in clearTimeout/setTimeout. - Use `inlineChild?.restart()` to avoid unnecessary-condition warning.- CLI dev: tidy verbose logging and close guard in src/cli/dev.ts
   - Stringify non-string template values to satisfy restrict-template-expressions.
   - Use exitCode check in inline close() to avoid unnecessary-condition warning.

+- Build: unify library and CLI under a single Rollup config
+  - Add buildCli() to rollup.config.ts and include it in default export so `npm run build` emits dist/cli/index.cjs alongside library JS/DTS.